feathersjs/docs/api/databases/rethinkdb.md

 ### `service(options)`

 Returns a new service instance initialized with the given options.
-For more information on initializing the driver see the [RehinktDBdash documentation](https://github.com/neumino/rethinkdbdash).
+For more information on initializing the driver see the [RethinkDBdash documentation](https://github.com/neumino/rethinkdbdash).

 ```js
 const r = require('rethinkdbdash')({